Tag: Kasbah

 Image by Freebird Tracey.

-It is about 15 to 20 minutes leisurely walking from the main square with plenty to see along the way.
+The kasbah is about 15 to 20 minutes leisurely walking from the main square with plenty to see along the way.

-There are a range of budget and high-end riads to stay in around the Kasbah.
+In the kasbah, there are a range of budget and high-end riads to stay in.

-* See my separate post on Riad Hikaya.
+*See my separate article about staying at Riad Hikaya.

 The Kasbah is the historical citadel in Marrakesh with fortified walls.

-The narrow alleyways make it an exciting place to visit, and there are fewer motorcycles and donkeys trying to negotiate the streets at the same time as you, making it less stressful.
+The narrow alleyways make it an exciting place to visit, and there are fewer motorcycles and donkeys trying to negotiate the streets at the same time as you, making it less stressful than the medina.

 The Kasbah is home to the Clock restaurant and its legendary camel burger and storytelling evenings.